-The Veteran's service-connected OCD and alcohol dependence are rated at 30 percent, but he seeks a higher rating.
-The Board has ordered the case to be remanded for an examination to assess the current severity of his OCD.
+The Veteran's OCD and alcohol dependence are currently rated at 30 percent, but he seeks a higher rating.
+The Board has ordered the case to be remanded for an examination to assess the current severity of his service-connected OCD.

-The deciding factor: The Veteran's symptoms have increased since his last VA examination in September 2013, and he is prescribed more medication for his OCD.
+The deciding factor: The Veteran's symptoms have increased since his last VA examination in September 2013 and he is currently taking more medication for his OCD, warranting a new evaluation.

 - Claimed conditions